fm3chanic/ksyntaxhighlighting_themes/README.md

 `/usr/share/org.kde.syntax-highlighting/themes/` for machine-wide installation.

-Depending on installation (Flatpak, Snap, Windows) you might find the directory in different locations.
+Depending on installation (Flatpak, Snap, Windows) you might find the directory in a different location on your machine:

 |Installation Method|Location|
 |:---:|:---|